SebSnr/SebSnr/README.md

-### 👋  Welcome to my GitHub  👋  You are in a good place 😉
+### Welcome to my GitHub  👋  You are in a good place 😉

 🎓  Recently graduated with OpenClassRooms, I'm proud to present here all my different projects, particulary my last one : Groupomania.
-In this project n°7, you can have a quick look on all my  skills.

 🔧  Skills  🔧